We reserve the right to cancel any program due to low enrolment or any other reasons.

 Summer Camp: FAQ - About the Program

-group size is around 20 (smaller for the younger and larger for the older groups).
-Each afternoon group is supervised by a staff instructor and one
+A: Students are grouped by age for the afternoon camp.
+The average group size is around 20 students per group (smaller for the younger groups and larger for the older groups).
+Each afternoon group is supervised by a staff instructor and one or two volunteer helpers.

 Q: Is there any program schedule?

 A: Yes.
 Each group has its own program schedule.
-See answers to
+See answers to question about Activities below.

-Q: Who take care of AM–PM transition?
+Q: Who take care of AM-PM transition?
+Do parents need to come at noon for the transition?

-the kindergarten students, are grouped in such a way that they will stay in the same group and classroom for both the morning and
+A: Most younger students, especially the kindergarten students, are grouped in such a way that they stay in the same group and same classroom for both the morning and the afternoon programs.
+Those who need to change classrooms will be supervised by the program staff or volunteer supervisors.
+Parents don't need to come for the transition.

 Q: Who are the instructors?

-young children.
+A: Our instructors are all experienced educators with higher education.
+They have many years experience in teaching young children.
 Most of them are also instructors with the Ottawa Catholic School Board or other school boards.

 Q: Do you have an allergen-safe environment?

-may contain nuts or other identified allergens.
-If any student has any allergy, parents or guardians are encouraged to discuss with
+A: We adopt a strict allergen-safe environment.
+No participant is allowed to bring food products that may contain nuts or other identified allergens.
+If any student has any allergy, parents or guardians are encouraged to discuss with the home room instructor about the conditions and emergency plans.

 Q: What camp activities do you have?
 What to prepare?